 Are custom golf fittings worth it?

-Custom golf fittings will tell you the exact sizes that you need for each of your golf clubs.
-Knowing the proper golf club sizes will ensure that you can get the clubface to match up to the ball each and every time you swing.
-The more accurate your club sizes are, the better the chance you have of scoring and performing.
-Even though custom golf fittings can be expensive, most golfers find them to be very well worth the pricing.
+Custom golf fittings will tell you the exact sizes you need for each golf club.
+Knowing the proper golf club sizes will ensure you can get the clubface to match up to the ball every time you swing.
+The more accurate your club sizes are, the better your chance of scoring and performing.
+Even though custom golf fittings can be expensive, most golfers find them very well worth the pricing.

 Can I adjust my own golf club sizes?

-If you find that your golf clubs are not the exact length you need, you can adjust them by cutting or extending the clubs and then regripping them.
-If you don’t have the tools to do this yourself, there are typically local golf club repair shops that offer these services.
+If your golf clubs are not the exact length you need, you can adjust them by cutting or extending the clubs and then regripping them.
+If you don’t have the tools to do this yourself, local golf club repair shops typically offer these services.

 What length golf clubs should you purchase?